ppy/osu-wiki/news/2022-08-01-osumonthly-1.md

   [➥ Find the article here!](#wow-just-completely-shocked-at-this-performance-by-gsmyuka-on-camellias---mi11i0n-pp)

 ### ![](/wiki/shared/mode/catch.png) osu!catch
 - The Catch World Cup 2022 has ended on pretty amazing performances !
-Is South Korea dominating two modes at the same time ?
+Is South Korea dominating two modes at the same time?

   [➥ Find the article here!](#at-the-beginning-of-july-the-recent-eleventh-iteration-of-osucatch-world-cup-has-been-concluded)

 - The score of the month, according to us, is the [YesMyDarkness’](https://osu.ppy.sh/users/4158549/fruits) HD HR 4xmiss on [Kurokotei’s Galaxy Collapse](https://osu.ppy.sh/beatmapsets/521900#fruits/1108507)!
-Everybody screeeeeeeeeeeeeeeeeam!
+Somebody screeeeeeeeeeeeeeeeeam!

   [➥ Find the article here!](#everybody-scream-even-with-being-the-number-one-osucatch-player-in-the-world-a-play-such-as-yesmydarkness-is-no-small-feat)